Doctor of Philosophy

 Finally, we extend the least-squares Monte Carlo algorithm to estimate the counterparty exposures of American options.
 The new algorithm is termed optimized least-squares Monte Carlo (OLSM), which is combined with variance reduction techniques, initial state dispersion and multiple bucketing to enhance its performance.
 The biggest advantage of OLSM is that it avoids nested simulations, allowing for the computation of risk measures on various time horizons under a reasonable computational budget.

 Kan, Kin Hung, "Simulation-based Valuation and Counterparty Exposure Estimation of American Options" (2010).
-University of Western Ontario - Electronic Thesis and Dissertation Repository.
-Paper 52.
+Electronic Thesis and Dissertation Repository.
+52.